-- 11.1 Insurers are required to strictly follow the investment instructions of policyholders in the allocation of premiums received.
-Any deviation must be based on sound actuarial principles and subject to the agreement of the IA. - 11.2 Insurers are also reminded to strictly follow the requirements under section 22, 22A and 23 of the ICO regarding segregation and application of assets.
+- 11.1 Authorized insurers are required to strictly follow the investment instructions of policyholders in the allocation of premiums received.
+Any deviation must be based on sound actuarial principles and subject to the agreement of the IA. - 11.2 Authorized insurers are also reminded to strictly follow the requirements under sections 22, 22A and 23 of the Ordinance regarding segregation and application of assets.